curiosity-ai/rocksdb-sharp/README.md

 using (var db = RocksDb.Open(options, path))
 {
-    // Using strings below, but can also use byte arrays for both keys and values
+    // Using strings below, but can also use byte arrays for both keys and values db.Put("key", "value");
-	// much care has been taken to minimize buffer copying db.Put("key", "value");
     string value = db.Get("key");
     db.Remove("key");